robinhood/faust/docs/userguide/tables.rst

 How To
 ------

-A windowed table can be defined as follows:
+You can define a windowed table like this:

 .. sourcecode:: python